vp-mithun/mithunvpsite/source/_posts/user-secrets-asp-net-core.md

 date: 2016-05-31 21:05:49
 ---

 _**What do we mean by User Secrets?**_ This was the question which strike'd my mind when I first read about it.
 Is it really worth coming with something like.
 Yes, it's really worth.
 Believe me at end of this article you will really feel its worth.

 User Secrets never meant to be end user's secrets, its all about developers secrets.
 Here are some scenario's  for developer to have secrets.

 *   Any Social Media APP key which is used while development is secret.
 Twitter/ Facebook/ Google API keys are actually ones secret and why do you need to place them in source code.
 *   User specific passwords for accessing databases.
 Yes, many enterprise does give developers individual accounts for accessing databases.
 *   Any Token value for accessing some services.

 One old school kind of dealing with this issue, be alert while working with source code repo's.
 Place some dummy text there and have common understanding between developers to enter their respective secrets.
 We will definitely mess up with these common understanding.
 I hope we have encountered these kinds of issues.
 Here comes _**User Secrets of ASP.NET Core**_, a very elegant way of keeping developers secrets up-to themselves.
 Let's explore more on this by creating ASP.NET Core web app, the tooling adds us necessary packages.

 *   Open _**project.json**_, you will see on top "_**userSecretsId**_" containing unique identifier  for this projects for keeping user related secrets.
 *   We also see "_**Microsoft.Extensions.SecretManager.Tools**_"; this helps to get; set or view the secrets.
+{% codeblock lang:json %}
 {
 "userSecretsId": "aspnet-CoreDemoApp-7fdc0c49-5cef-407f-b51b-768f377fbee3",